The Wind was an incredibly difficult character to craft because of two design challenges:

 Do we need a 3D model for the Wind?

 Many of these challenges we didn't have good solutions to, and therefore weren't able to pursue some of these interactions procedurally.
 They wouldn't be able to happen anywhere in the world.
 Additionally, creating a visual direction for the Wind as a persistent, on-screen character was difficult and giving it too many behavioral characteristics made it feel less and less like an expression of the player.
-This was directly in conflict with the design goals of the project, and scrapped most of these changes.
+This was directly in conflict with the design goals of the project, and we moved back towards having the Wind be an expression of the player, not a distinct character of its own.

 The Wind as a persistent, on-screen character that follows the Wisp, Iteration 1.